microsoft/vscode-docs/docs/python/tutorial-fastapi.md

             }
         }
     ```
-8. Save the file.
+9. Save the file.

-9. Select the "Reopen in Container" button from the notification that will show up on the bottom right corner.
+10. Select the "Reopen in Container" button from the notification that will show up on the bottom right corner, or run the **Dev Containers: Reopen in Container** command from the Command Palette.

     You can learn more about dev container configuration in the [documentation](https://code.visualstudio.com/docs/devcontainers/containers#_create-a-devcontainerjson-file).
     > Note: it may take several minutes to build the container, depending on internet speed and machine performance.